How To Make Thai Iced Tea at Home

-Strain the tea using a fine mesh strainer and leave it to cool.
-Take a glass and fill it with ice cubes or crushed ice and fill it with tea until maximum two-thirds full.
+Strain the tea using a fine-mesh strainer and leave it to cool.
+Take a drinking glass and fill it with ice cubes or crushed ice and fill it with tea until maximum two-thirds full.
 Add your milk or condensed milk.
 Stir the drink and enjoy your homemade Thai Iced Tea!

 Vegans can still enjoy their Thai Iced tea, replacing the condensed milk with cream of coconut and coconut milk.
 Coffee lovers may also use a coffee base instead of tea.